Wellington Civic Centre

 ICAX Skid controls IHT

 The ICAX Skid looks at the most cost effective energy source at any given time, and enables the transfer of heat from where it is available most easily to the areas of the building that need heat.
-Heat is extracted from the solar roofing, solar chimney, or ventilation systems (when cooling is being provided).
+Heat is extracted from the solar roofing, or ventilation systems (when cooling is being provided).
 If heat is not available from these sources the system looks to extract heat from the solar charged Thermalbank using a ground source heat pump.
 The system also has access to an air source heat pump for those spring days when the external air temperature is rising and the heat store in the ground is depleted at the end of the heating season.
-The ICAX Skid uses an intelligent approach to save energy and re-cycle heat whenever an opportunity arises.
+The ICAX Skid employs its own EMS ("Energy Management System") to achieve an intelligent approach to save energy and re-cycle heat whenever an opportunity arises.

-See article on how Telford & Wrekin came to chose Interseasonal Heat Transfer for Wellington Town Centre.
+See article on how Telford & Wrekin came to chose Interseasonal Heat Transfer for Wellington Civic & Leisure Centre.

 See Ground Source Heating See Ground Source Cooling See Ground Source Energy